 Orange amps are used by famous guitarists who love the classic British sound of rock.
 Artists like Jimmy Page, Geddy Lee, Steve Harris, Jim Root, and John McVie.
 They have all famously used Orange amps at one point or another.

 Aside from these famous players using Orange amps for their music projects.
 Many others have also been known to use them.
 These include bands like:

 - Iron Maiden

 Does Orange Sound Like Marshall Amps?

 Both Marshall and Orange amps are British, but they are distinct in their style and tone.
-Marshall’s signature sound is described by sizzling distortion, crunchy gain, and a thick low end.
-On the other hand, Orange amps offer tons of gain but still maintain incredible clarity and definition.
+Marshall’s sound is described by sizzling distortion, crunchy gain, and a thick low end.
+On the other hand, Orange amps offer tons of gain.
+But they still maintain incredible clarity and definition.

 If you’re looking for the classic British sound that defined rock in the ’60s, go with a Marshall.
 An Orange amp might be right up your alley if you’re into heavier sounds like heavy metal or hard rock.

 Check out Killer Rig’s full Marshall vs Orange comparison here.

 Orange amps are louder and more powerful than Fender, making it easier for you to play at high volume.
 The tone of the Orange amp is also more distinct and unmistakable.
 So if you like your sound to stand out from others, Orange is probably a good choice for you.

 Check out our full Marshall vs Fender comparison here.